neutron-org/neutron-docs/docs/neutron/modules/dex/messages.md

 #### GOOD\_TIL\_CANCELLED

 Good-til-Cancelled limit orders are hybrid maker and taker limit orders.
 They will attempt to trade the supplied `AmountIn` at the `LimitSellPrice` or better.
-However, if the total `AmountIn` cannot be traded at the limit price they remaining amount will be placed as a maker limit order.
+However, if the total `AmountIn` cannot be traded at the limit price the remaining amount will be placed as a maker limit order.
 The proceeds from the taker portion are deposited into the user’s account immediately, however, the proceeds from the maker portion must be explicitly withdrawn via WithdrawLimitOrder.

 #### GOOD\_TIL\_TIME;